DanSnow/typespec-events/.clinerules/memory-bank/progress.md

 ## Current Status

 The `@event` decorator in the merged package (`packages/lib`, now logically `@typespec-events/typespec`) has been successfully updated and tested, including the split accessor functions (`getEventName` and `isEvent`).
 The package name in `package.json` has been updated.

+The `typeSpecTypeToZodString` function in `packages/typespec/src/emitter.ts` has been refactored for better maintainability and exported for improved testability.
+Comprehensive test cases have been added in `packages/typespec/test/emitter.test.ts` covering various TypeSpec types, and the failing scalar types test was fixed by removing the non-standard `uuid` type.
+All tests related to `typeSpecTypeToZodString` are now passing.

-The next major step is to implement the Zod schema generation logic within the `@typespec-events/typespec` package.
+The next major step is to implement the remaining Zod schema generation logic within the `@typespec-events/typespec` package.

 ## Known Issues